fp7mplane/protocol-ri/doc/protocol-spec.md

 ![Figure 4](./component-initiated.png)

-Here, the component opens an HTTPS connection to the client and POSTs its capabilities to a known URL.
-The client remembers which capabilities it wishes to use on which components, and prepares a specification for later retrieval by the client.
-The component then periodically polls the client, opening HTTPS connections and attempting to GET a specification from a known URL.
+Here, when the component becomes available, it opens an HTTPS connection to the client and POSTs its capabilities to a known, configured URL at the supervisor.
+The supervisor remembers which capabilities it wishes to use on which components, and prepares specifications for later retrieval by the client.

+The component then periodically polls the supervisor, opening HTTPS connections and attempting to GET a specification from a known URL.
 The client will either respond 404 Not Found if the client has no current specification for the component, or with a specification to run matching a previously POSTed capability.

-After completing the specification, the component then calls back and POSTs the results to the client at a known URL.
+After completing the specification, the component then calls back and POSTs the results to the supervisor at a known URL.

 In this case, the component must be configured with the client's URL(s).